 - The American Courage Award goes to an individual, company, or organization that has shown extraordinary courage or commitment to the cause of civil rights.
 This may include a community leader who has taken an important stand, an activist who overcame extraordinary challenges, an artist with a unique vision, or a journalist breaking an important story.

 - The Bridge Builder Award recognizes an individual or corporation that has developed an innovative approach to successful community empowerment and strives to overcome obstacles for the Asian American community, as well as other minority communities.
 This may include programs for citizenship, voter participation, community education, or other community programs.

 - The Changemaker Award honors an individual, company, or organization who is a catalyst for change.
 This may include an entrepreneur, student, or activist whose leadership has inspired action that has led to change on a local or national level that benefits Asian American communities.

 Registration details coming soon.
 Please contact email@example.com with any questions.

 Interested in becoming a sponsor of the American Courage Awards?
 Please contact Gayle Yamada, VP of Development at firstname.lastname@example.org.

 Youth Leadership Summit

-The 2020 Youth Leadership Summit cohort with Advancing Justice | AAJC staff.
+The Fall 2021 Youth Leadership Summit cohort with Advancing Justice | AAJC staff.

-Our Youth Leadership Summit (YLS) is a multi-day leadership development program for high-achieving college students from a variety of disciplines who are dedicated to addressing issues impacting Asian American and Pacific Islander communities.
+Our Youth Leadership Summit (YLS) is a multi-day leadership development program for high-achieving undergraduate college students from a variety of disciplines who are dedicated to addressing issues impacting Asian American and Pacific Islander communities.